Archetype-CSS/Archetype-docs/docs/stylesheetCodingStandard.md

   * Avoid using @extend within a mixin - this can easily lead to nested @extend's
   * Never use @extend for the simplification of (OOCSS) multi-class constructs to build single-class objects.
 This is dangerous because it can easily produce very bloated output and complicated selector strings.
 This technique should be avoided until a native browser implementation of @extend is available[[29]](addendum.md).

+Don’t extend anything other than a placeholder selector (e.g. %Placeholder) and don’t place any nested styles within the place holder.
+It seldom creates the CSS you imagine. [[30]](addendum.md)

 Example misuse of @extend:
 ```scss